Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Eating a diet low in saturated fat can no longer be considered a rational health recommendation and replacing saturated fat with polyunsaturated fat is simply a bad recommendation.

 Intuitively, these recommendations, which are still promoted by many healthcare professionals including some cardiologists and dieticians, always seemed specious to me.
 Why?
-Because saturated fats have been part of the HD for more than 2 million years.
-We should be adapted to them by now.
+Because regular consumption of saturated fat is an essential part of the diet in every Blue Zone and has been part of the EHD for more than 2 million years.
+We should be well adapted to them by now.
 And it turns out that we are.

 We now know that most saturated fatty acids with an even number of carbon atoms in their chemical chain (even-chain fatty acids), such as stearic acid and oleic acid, tend to drive up inflammation, and that chronic inflammation increases our risk for chronic diseases.
 But we also know that odd-chain saturated fatty acids such as pentadecanoic acid and heptadecanoic acid found in dairy products and coconut oil tend to lower inflammation and reduce our risk of chronic diseases.
 So, does that mean we should consume very high amounts of odd-chain saturated fatty acids and completely cut out even-chain saturated fatty acids?